theffing/Audiocenter/README.md

 # AudioCenter
-@author Taylor Heffington
+author Taylor Heffington
-@email heffingtontaylor@gmail.com / theffing@ucsc.edu
+email heffingtontaylor@gmail.com

 A barebones mp3 player to rekindle your listening experience.
 I like to use it to listen and collect music in a different way.